-In our previous blog posts (Three Essential Measures to Overcome Compliance Risk, Obstacles to Comprehensive Compliance, Are you covered against surprises?) we explored a strategy of improved comprehensiveness to achieve better compliance and more specifically better coverage.
+In our previous blog post (Obstacles to Comprehensive Compliance) we explored a strategy of improved comprehensiveness to achieve better compliance and more specifically better coverage.
 While improved coverage is an important outcome it is not the only one or the most critical.
 Comprehensive compliance must also contribute to an organization’s resiliency — the ability to stay between the lines in the presence of change.

 Companies that endure are those that adapt.
 They plan for and contend with change better than their peers.
 This ability to adapt also applies to the way these organizations manage compliance.
 Adapting for them does not mean ignoring rules and regulations to get ahead.
 It also doesn’t mean building controls and measures that are so rigid that it hinders their ability to innovate.
 Adapting means that compliance holds the line when necessary but also bends when the winds of change call for it.
 Compliance for successful organizations must be resilient.

 Erik Hollnagel, internationally recognized specialist in the field of resilience engineering, writes in his book Resilience Engineering (2009) that companies are resilient if they are: